AIFanatic/three-nanite/README.md

 For now it clusters a mesh (meshlets), then groups adjacent clusters into a group, merges the mesh (shared vertices), performs mesh simplification to half the triangles in the mesh (max 128) and finally it splits it into 2 (should be N/2).

 ## TODO:
-- LOD errors
-- Grouping meshlet shared boundaries
-- Build DAG and perform cuts
+- More testing on LODS and DAG cut
 - Stream geometry to GPU

 ## References